salilab/imp_deposition_tutorial/doc/mainpage.md

     chen.linker = ihm.cross_linkers.bs3
 \endcode

+## Correct number of output models {#fixnummodel}

+ProtocolOutput correctly notes that we ran Monte Carlo to generate 20000 frames.
+However, in many modeling scenarios the modeling script is run multiple times on a compute cluster to generate several independent trajectories which are then combined.
+ProtocolOutput cannot know whether this happened.
+However, it is straightforward to use the python-ihm API to manually change the number of output models to match that reported in the publication:

+\code{.py}
+if '--mmcif' in sys.argv:
+    # Correct number of output models to account for multiple runs
+    protocol = po.system.orphan_protocols[-1]
+    protocol.steps[-1].num_models_end = 200000
+\endcode

 ## Add model coordinates {#addcoords}

-The current mmCIF file contains all of the input data, and notes that Monte Carlo was used to generate 100 frames, but doesn't actually store any of those coordinates in the file.
+The current mmCIF file contains all of the input data, and notes that Monte Carlo was used to generate frames, but doesn't actually store any of those coordinates in the file.
 Ultimately this information will be added automatically by PMI model analysis and validation scripts, but for the time being any information about clustering, localization densities, and final models needs